 Product page optimization in Apple App Store can be seen as the counterpart for Google Play Experiments for native A/B testing.
-This will be a game-changer for your app store marketing and conversion rates in the Apple App Store.
+This is a game-changer for your app store marketing and conversion rates in the Apple App Store.
 It enables Apple developers to experiment, analyze, and improve their app performance via split testing (a/b/c) and gives a unique opportunity to test hypotheses in a native environment in the App Store.

-Besides this, split tests will also give you accurate insights about the most appealing features of your app and have precise user feedback about which design and creative elements work better and in which direction you should focus your app growth strategy.
+Besides this, split tests also give you accurate insights about the most appealing features of your app and have precise user feedback about which design and creative elements work better and in which direction you should focus your app growth strategy.

 You can run the test for up to 90 days and for specific countries.